|by Joe Bandy||Print Version|

 Looking at the many cultural contexts and successful practices of its members, NACADA has identified seven core values that shape effective advising, which are worth quoting in full (see here for PDFs in several languages).
 You may find one or more of these, or other, values more salient for you and your context, but they represent a thorough set of ethical commitments that guide the work of advising.

 - Caring – Academic advisers respond to and are accessible to others in ways that challenge, support, nurture, and teach.
 Advisers build relationships through empathetic listening and compassion for students, colleagues, and others.

 - Commitment – Academic advisers value and are dedicated to excellence in all dimensions of student success.
 Advisers are committed to students, colleagues, institutions, and the profession through assessment, scholarly inquiry, life-long learning, and professional development.

 - Empowerment – Academic advisers motivate, encourage, and support students and the greater educational community to recognize their potential, meet challenges, and respect individuality.

-- Inclusivity – Academic advisers respect, engage, and value a supportive culture for diverse populations.
+- Inclusion – Academic advisers respect, engage, and value a supportive culture for diverse populations.
 Advisers strive to create and support environments that consider the needs and perspectives of students, institutions, and colleagues through openness, acceptance, and equity.